thomasesmith/vw-car-net-api/README.md

 ***
 ## Various Functions I've Been Able to Map So Far
 Both `PUT` and `PATCH` requests are used to adjust the status and settings of your vehicle.
-Keep a keen eye on which is used for which request.
+I don't know why they made some PUT and some PATCH, so keep a keen eye on which is used for which request.

 Here are the functions I've mapped out so far...